Tilapia fillets seasoned with Salt, Pepper, and a dash of Cayenne; quickly browned, then bathed in Coconut Cream and baked to flaky perfection.

 What does Tilapia taste like

 I learned quickly that Fish is usually fairly low calorie.
-I was hesitant to cook with seafood though because my husband does not like the taste of Fish.
-Enter, Tilapia.
+I was hesitant to cook with seafood though because I’m not a huge fan of the fishy taste of Fish.

 If you are not a fish eater because you don’t like the fishy fish taste, then Tilapia is the fish for you.
 It is a white meat fish with little flavor of it’s own.
 It works similarly to the way Tofu does in picking up the flavors of what it’s cooked with.